Vieska, Dunajská Streda District: Population

 In 1910, the village had 345, for the most part, Hungarian inhabitants.
 At the 2001 Census the recorded population of the village was 430 while an end-2008 estimate by the Statistical Office had the villages's population also as 435.
-As of 2001, 89.89 per cent of its population was Hungarian while 6.90 per cent was Slovak.
+As of 2001, 89.89% of its population was Hungarian while 6.90% was Slovak.

 Roman Catholicism is the majority religion of the village, its adherents numbering 91.95% of the total population.

 Geography

 The village is situated in the south-west of the country on the Žitný ostrov (Hungarian: Csallóköz) near the town of Dunajská Streda.
 It lies between Bratislava, Slovakia's capital, and Komárno.

 Most houses in the village are one story homes with several generations living together.
 In the past, up to the mid-20th century, the inhabitants were farmers and lived from their gardens.
 However, during the Communist period, people worked in the local state-owned agricultural cooperative (called "JRD" in Czechoslovakia at that time).
 Today, many of the young people go abroad to find jobs missing in the village.

 The village has a soccer team, which plays on the playground in the middle of the village.
 The team plays in the 5th south-west league, and competes with the neighbouring village of Orechová Potôň (Hungarian: Dióspatony).
 On many occasions, five hundred fans attend these matches.